 Human Touch.
-We all crave it to some extent whether we acknowledge it or not.
+We all crave it to some extent, whether we acknowledge it or not.
 Touch is the first sense to develop in humans and possibly the last to fade.
-There are approximately 5 MILLION touch receptors in our skin – 3,000 at a fingertip.
-It’s no wonder that a squeeze of the hand, a huge bear hug, a reassuring side hug, a pat on the back, a warm handshake, or just a hand on the shoulder can have a caring and calming effect on the body, mind, and soul.
+There are approximately 5 MILLION touch receptors in our skin – 3,000 at a fingertip!
+It’s no wonder that a squeeze of the hand, a giant bear hug, a reassuring side hug, a pat on the back, a warm handshake, or just a hand on the shoulder can have a caring and calming effect on the body, mind, and soul.

 “To touch can be to give light.”

 What Research Says About the Benefits of Human Touch

-When touch is properly used it has the potential to transform the practice of medicine and even one’s health.
+Appropriately used, touch can transform the practice of medicine and even one’s health.

-Studies now show that touching Alzheimer’s patients can have huge effects on helping them to relax, make emotional connections with others, and reduce their symptoms of depression.
+Studies now show that touching Alzheimer’s patients can have huge effects on helping them relax, make emotional connections with others, and reduce their symptoms of depression.

 Research at UC Berkeley’s School of Public Health has found that getting eye contact and a pat on the back from a doctor may boost the survival rates of patients with complex diseases.
-And other research suggests that a sympathetic touch from a doctor leaves patients with the impression that the visit lasted twice as long, compared with estimates from people who were untouched.
+And other research suggests that a sympathetic touch from a doctor leaves patients with the impression that the visit lasted twice as long, compared with estimates from untouched people.

 Human touch may also decrease disease.
 A University of North Carolina study found that women who hugged their spouse or partner frequently (even for just 20 seconds) exhibited lower blood pressure, possibly because a warm embrace increases oxytocin levels in the brain.
 Conventional medicine tells us that lower blood pressure may decrease a person’s risk of heart disease.